Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Red Dragon.md

   "name": ""
 - "desc": "- Magma erupts from a point on the ground the dragon can see within 120\
     \ feet of it, creating a 20-foot-high, 5-foot-radius geyser.
 Each creature in\
-    \ the geyser's area must make a DC 15 Dexterity saving throw, taking dice:6d6|text(21)\
+    \ the geyser's area must make a DC 15 Dexterity saving throw, taking 21 (6d6)\
-    \ (6d6) fire damage on a failed save, or half as much damage on a successful\
+    \ fire damage on a failed save, or half as much damage on a successful one.  \n\
-    \ one.  \n- A tremor shakes the lair in a 60-foot radius around the dragon.
-Each\
+    - A tremor shakes the lair in a 60-foot radius around the dragon.
+Each creature\
-    \ creature other than the dragon on the ground in that area must succeed on a\
+    \ other than the dragon on the ground in that area must succeed on a DC 15 Dexterity\
-    \ DC 15 Dexterity saving throw or be knocked [[/5.
-Mechanics/Rules/Conditions.md#prone|prone]].\
+    \ saving throw or be knocked [[/5.
+Mechanics/Rules/Conditions.md#prone|prone]]. \
     \ \n- Volcanic gases form a cloud in a 20-foot-radius sphere centered on a point\
     \ the dragon can see within 120 feet of it.
 The sphere spreads around corners,\
     \ and its area is lightly obscured.
 It lasts until initiative count 20 on the\
     \ next round.
 Each creature that starts its turn in the cloud must succeed on\